Technical SEO 2023: Ultimate Guide

-If you’re using Screaming Frog tool, just insert your website URL and wait for it to completely crawl your site.
+If you’re using the Screaming Frog tool, just insert your website URL and wait for it to completely crawl your site.
 Once the crawling is done, click on the “Response Codes”.
-You can see all the status code of your pages along with the status for each code.
+You can see all the status codes of your pages along with the status for each code.

 If you want to check the errors with Google Search Console (New Version), click on the Coverage link below the Index section.
-The page will show you with all the errors your web pages is experiencing.
+The page will show you all the errors your web pages are having.